 After childhood lessons, and BA and MA degrees from Minnesota and Iowa, I worked for private conservatories in Los Angeles, while teaching and playing for church events and celebrations.
 In that real-world school, I learned the music that the world loves.

 I use that knowledge to fire my students' imaginations.
-If Bach or Mozart motivates them, we set goals to learn Bach's Toccata in D minor or Mozart's Turkish Rondo after two years of dedicated practice.
+If Bach or Mozart motivates them, we set goals to learn the Toccata in D minor or the Turkish Rondo.
 These are realistic goals!

 Maybe you would like to study Easter hymns for church, as one student did recently.
-Perhaps you would like to tame Beethoven's Tempest in front of sixty people at a nice recital hall.
+Perhaps you would like to perform Beethoven's Tempest in front of sixty people at a nice recital hall.

 *** Lesson Details ***

-All my students can expect an experience focused on their musical goals, with lesson plans geared to 15 minutes of daily practice.
+All my students can expect an experience focused on their musical goals, with lesson plans geared to twenty minutes of daily practice.
 Set the bar as high as you want!
-My students all choose to have a lesson every week under the recurring lesson plan, to make quick progress.
+My students all choose to have a lesson every week except for scheduled breaks, under the recurring lesson plan.
+This helps them to make quick progress.

 After three months, a busy eight-year old beginner could have an easy rendition of "Ode To Joy" or "When The Saints Come Marching In" to perform for loved ones.

 My students study technique, rhythm, fingering, expression and general musicianship.
 All this, while enjoying great musical selections.